 Few things say “summer break” like taking a long, scenic road trip somewhere special.
-But whether you’re headed to the Grand Canyon or Grandma's house, every parent knows that no road trip is possible without an arsenal of snacks and activities.
+But whether you’re headed to the Grand Canyon or Grandma's house, every parent knows that no road trip is possible without an abundant supply of snacks and activities.

-While most kids would be happy to watch Netflix or play on a tablet for a few hours, this can be a good time to give them a break from the screens and introduce other types of fun that help them learn (that's the dream for all of us parents, right?).
-Here are five simple ways to put an end to the incessant “Are we there yet?” questions without relying on screens.
+While most kids would be happy to watch Netflix or play on a tablet for a few hours, this can be a good time to break from the screens and introduce other types of fun that also help them learn.
+Here are five simple, screen-free ways to dodge the incessant “Are we there yet?” questions on your next family road trip.

 1. Pick out a few hands-on games and activities that are mess-free — yes, they exist!

-You already know that interactive playtime is the most engaging, but of course, no parent wants to lug messy supplies or a 100-piece game into the car.
+In choosing what activities to pack for the ride, no parent wants to lug messy supplies or a 100-piece game into the car.
 Instead, look for crafts and games that have a creative and tactile elements (which are also handy for tuning up fine motor skills), but are also clutter-free.
-Think magnetic play boards, crafts you need just one or two supplies for, and no-strings-attached finger puppets!
 Getting absorbed in an interactive activity will help the time pass faster for kids, and the quiet, uninterrupted playtime will give you a little break, too.

 The activities below are all car-friendly options that are designed to captivate young minds, without tiny pieces that get wedged between the seats with the cracker crumbs.